Firewood

 Giant Fennel stalks for lighting fire

 Various internet pages and YouTube channels describe lighting fire with stalks of giant fennel (Ferula communis) as easy.
 I doubted these claims, so I tested them myself.
 The outcome was sobering, which I will describe in the following article.
-Lighting…
+I…

 Camelthorn as firewood

-Camelthorn is a great firewood in Southern Africa.
-It has an outer layer of light-colored sapwood and dark, hard, and heavy heartwood inside.
+Camelthorn is an excellent firewood in Southern Africa.
+Its outer layer is light-colored sapwood, and its dark, hard, and heavy heartwood is inside.
 This hardwood produces long-lasting coals and high heat.
-Camelthorn occurs from the Northern Cape province of South…
+Its northernmost distribution area extends from the Northern Cape…

 Is your firewood wet or dry?

-If you are outdoors in boreal forest biomes worldwide, it is of primary importance to protect yourself against wind and wetness.
-And, to light a fire for warmth.
-The necessary firewood should be dry to burn hotter and with less…
+If you are outdoors in boreal forest biomes worldwide, protecting yourself against wind and wetness is paramount.
+And to light a fire for warmth.
+The necessary firewood should be dry to burn hotter and with less smoke.
+But if you…

 Manketti wood for friction fire lighting

-In the northeastern parts of Namibia, Ju/’hoansi bushmen exclusively use Manketti wood (Schinziophyton rautanenii) for friction fire lighting.
-At least in areas, where Manketti trees are growing.
-Such areas are on a slightly higher elevation compared to savanna bushveld vegetation….
+In the northeastern parts of Namibia, Ju//hoansi Khoi-san bushmen preferably use Manketti wood (Schinziophyton rautanenii) for friction fire lighting, at least in areas where Manketti trees are growing.
+Such areas have slightly higher elevations compared to savanna bushveld vegetation.
+Both…

 Firewood from Red Bushwillows is excellent

-In Southern Africa, there are fourteen species of Bushwillows, which belong to the Combretum family.
-Other trees of the same Combretum family are Clusterleaf species, but also Leadwood and some others.
-Interestingly enough, not all Combretum species are suitable for…
+In Southern Africa, fourteen species of Bushwillows belong to the Combretum family.
+Other trees of the same Combretum family are Clusterleaf species, Leadwood, and others.
+Interestingly, not all Combretum species are suitable for firewood, but some are excellent for that…